-EDEC 160 Social Justice in Childhood and Adolescence
+EDEC 160 Questions of Equity in Childhood and Adolescence

 This first-year experience is designed for students in any major who are interested in issues of equality, fairness, and privilege and how these issues affect the self-identity, learning, and development of children and adolescents in the United States.